dikyayodihamzah/realtime-doc-collaboration/README.md

 go run main.go
 ```

-The server will start on `http://localhost:8080`.
+The server by default will start on `http://localhost:8080`, or on port you've set on the env.

 ### 4. Connect to the Server